-Secondary endpoints include trends over time in mean stimulated C-peptide AUC, HbA1c levels, percentage of patients in each group with HbA1c <7.5%, insulin dose (U/kg), change in BMI standard deviation scores, change in blood pressure, and change in lipid profile.
-Based on CGM glucose levels during periods of blinded CGM sensors wear, the between group differences of the following parameter will be assessed: AUC and number of events less than 3.9_mmol/land 3.5mmol/l, hyperglycaemia events as measured as the AUC and number of events greater than 10mmol/l, time spent below target glucose (<3.9_mmol/l), time spent above target glucose (>10.0 mmol/l), time spent within the target glucose range (3.0_mmol/l - 10.0_mmol/l), average, standard deviation, and the coefficient of variation of glucose levels, the time with glucose levels < 3.5 mmol/l, 3.0 mmol/l and <2.8 mmol/l, the time with glucose levels in the significant hyperglycaemia (glucose levels > 16.7 mmol/l), total, basal and bolus insulin dose., number of nights when sensor glucose was below 3.5 mmol/l for at least 20 minutes.
-Characteristics of pump suspend feature events such as number of events, duration of suspension, sensor glucose at start and end of suspension will be evaluated in the intervention arm.
-Trends in CGM and insulin data collected within intervention arms will be evaluated on a 3-monthly basis.
+Secondary endpoints include trends over time in mean stimulated C-peptide AUC, fasting C-peptide, HbA1c levels, percentage of patients in each group with HbA1c <7.5%, insulin dose (U/kg), change in BMI standard deviation scores, change in blood pressure, and change in lipid profile.
+Based on CGM glucose levels during periods of blinded CGM sensors wear, the between group differences of the following parameter will be assessed: AUC less than 3.9mmol/l and 3.5mmol/l, time spent below target glucose (<3.9 mmol/l), time spent above target glucose (>10.0 mmol/l), time spent within the target glucose range (3.0m mol/l - 10.0 mmol/l), average, standard deviation, and the coefficient of variation of glucose levels, the time with glucose levels < 3.5 mmol/l, 3.0 mmol/l and <2.8 mmol/l, the time with glucose levels in the significant hyperglycaemia (glucose levels > 16.7 mmol/l), total, basal and bolus insulin dose.
+Trends in CGM and insulin data collected within intervention arms will be evaluated on a 3-monthly basis and on a 12 monthly basis during the extension phase.
 CGM and insulin data collected during intervention arms will also be compared to pre-intervention baseline CGM readings.